yenertuncer/Student-Information-System-c/README.md

-This is a console-based Student Information System developed in C for the CSE102 Term Project.
-The system allows management of students, courses, professors, enrollments, and grades with full data persistence using CSV files .
+This is a console-based Student Information System developed in C. The system allows management of students, courses, professors, enrollments, and grades with full data persistence using CSV files .